drublic/uxm-styleguides/notes.md

 		- Choice and models of agency.
 		- Social belonging.
 		- Goals and feedback.
+	- Learning from each other to become better
 - What are Style Guides for developers?
 	- Coding Guidelines / Coding style
 		- Why?